-Each student is expected to complete 30 to 45 minutes of DREAMBOX at home every week.This is a Lake Central expectation, for all students in Second Grade.
+Each student is expected to complete 30 to 45 minutes or at least 5 lessons of DREAMBOX at home every week.This is a Lake Central expectation, for all students in Second Grade.
 I will be monitoring students' progress weekly.
 It is not just the minutes that count, however, it is the number of LESSONS being completed.
 This is providing the DIFFERNTIATION each child needs to grow in Math skills. **Parents, please monitor your child to see that he/she is not spending too much time in the Arcade or personalizing the Avatar.

 Addition and Subtraction--We have finished timed tests, 1 minute for 25 problems..
 We practice almost daily at school.
 Each week we will make a new set of flash cards, one set for school to use with their study buddy, and one set for home use.
 On the first day of practice, I give 1 minute to get as many correct as possible in pencil, then they switch to crayon for an additional1 minute.
 The next day the extra (crayon) time is cut to 45 seconds, then 30, then 15, and finally the next day on the REAL test, the time limit is just the 1 minute in pencil.
 The idea is they can see their improvement as less and less of the test is finished in crayon from day to day.